-Here Comes A Hot Serving of Alphabet Soup!
+Here Comes A Sweet Serving of Word Treats!

 November 29, 2017

 Get your ladle and bowls ready!
-Alphabet Soup is out on the Play Store and the App Store!
+Word Treats is out on the Play Store and the App Store!
 We’ve always wanted to make a word game that everybody would enjoy.
 The Popsicle Games team thought of incorporating words with something a lot of people love — food.
-Thus, Alphabet Soup was born.
-In Alphabet Soup, […]
+Thus, Word Treats was born.
+In Word Treats, players have […]

 Darkest Nightmare devblog: Major Changes Ahead